Here I will list all of my musical equipment and a flow chart showing how everything is connected together

 Just one of my vocal microphones.

-Well of course I could simply mimic a Didgerdoo sound from a keyboard but , one night, while out dancing in a club on Queen street, here in the great city of Toronto, I later walked past this little shop.
+As fate would have it, after a night of dancing in a club on Queen street, here in the great city of Toronto, I happened to walked past a rather unique little shop.

-Now I ask you, what woman could possibly resist purchasing that INSTRUMENT !
+Now I ask you, what musician could possibly resist purchasing that INSTRUMENT !